“This history is written in

 The following quotation is even more obscure than most Steiner statements, so before we plunge into it I’ll offer an explanation and paraphrase.
 As always, Steiner insisted that real religion and the concept of evolution are compatible, as long as evolution is conceived as he himself described it — a spiritual process leading humanity up from the dullest imaginable consciousness up to extremely advanced forms of consciousness, culminating in divine consciousness.
 He claimed that the ancient Gnostics understood this, although not as clearly as he.

 The Gnostics of Greece said that “world-evolution” began when a “primordial Being” — a god — created the world.
 That god was the Demiurge or “Demiurgos.”
-According to Steiner, to understand the Demiurgos we need a higher form of consciousness than is needed to understand the Bible.
+According to Steiner, to understand the Demiurgos, we need a higher form of consciousness than is required to understand the Bible.
 He said that the Demiurgos, the Creator, should not be confused with the God of the Bible, Jehovah.
 The Demiurgos stands at the summit of a hierarchy of gods, ranks upon ranks of gods, with Jehovah occupying a fairly low rank.
-Steiner effectively equated the Creator Demiurgos with the Godhead, the highest god who dwells in the Crystal Heaven, so far off as to be almost uninvolved in our region of the universe.
+Steiner effectively equated the Creator Demiurgos with the amorphous Godhead, which may be conceived as the highest form of divinity, dwelling in the Crystal Heaven, so far off as to be almost uninvolved in our region of the universe.

 The "gods" who are ranked below the Demiurgos were known to the Greeks as Aeons, according to Steiner.
 Jehovah, a lowly Aeon, did not create the universe but he did create mankind on the physical level: Jehovah united with physical matter, allowing physical human beings to come into existence.
 Later, a higher Aeon was needed to redeem Jehovah’s creation in this gross physical realm.
 This higher Aeon (in Anthroposophy, He is the Sun God: Christ) manifested itself in Jesus of Nazareth, giving a new spiritual direction that offset the ancient shortcomings of Jehovah.